museun/cargo-whatfeatures/README.md

     -s, --short
         Display only the name and latest version, such as foo/0.1.2

+    -o, --offline
+        Don't connect to the internet, limits the availities of this.
+        If the crate is in either cargo's local registry, or whatfeatures' cache then this will work normally, otherwise it'll give you a nice error.

     -p, --print-cache-dir
         Prints out the path to the cache directory